LODDIE F. ROEDER, Jr., M.D.

 Vasectomy reversal surgery involves micro-surgically reconnecting multiple layers of the ends of the vas deferens under a high powered microscope.
-The most important factor determining the success of a vasectomy reversal procedure is choosing a skillful and experienced micro-surgeon.
+The most important factor determining the success of this procedure is choosing a skillful and experienced micro-surgeon.
 It takes a special skill and mind set to be a successful micro-surgeon.
 Many may be good surgeons, but they may not have the tempermant or patience to be a micro-surgeon.
-As one of the top vasectomy reversal doctors, I have the experience necessary to have successful procedures.
-A vasectomy reversal can be very successful when performed by an experienced micro-surgeon.
+Having performed over 2500 vasectomy reversal surgeries, I have the experience necessary to have successful outcomes.

 My vasectomy reversals are performed under a Zeiss OPMI-MDM operating microscope.
 Some vasectomy reversal surgeons use Loupe lenses which only magnify by 2 to 3 times.
 Considering the vas lumen, where the sperm travels, is only about 0.5 mm wide, this magnification may not be adequate to make the precise repair that is required for a successful vasectomy reversal.

 With the patient under local anesthesia, a ½ inch incision is made in the scrotal skin over the old surgery site.
 Using a microscope, the two ends of the vas deferens are located and freed from any scar tissue.
 A drop of fluid from the testicular end of the vas is placed on a glass slide and examined using a light microscope.
 Since the testicle continues to produce sperm after a vasectomy, it is optimal if the fluid contains sperm.
 For the repair, I use 10-0 suture (delicate as a spider's web).
 It is important to create a direct and careful alignment of the lumen of the two ends of the vas and make a watertight closure.
 This usually requires 12 to 15 stiches, using a multiple layer closure.